Our skilled urologists offer comprehensive, compassionate treatment and personalized solutions for urological conditions.

 OAB is a common problem in men and women as they get older.
 Women in particular may have OAB symptoms associated with pregnancy and menopause.

 Who is a candidate for Botox bladder injections?

 This type of treatment is not for every patient.
 The procedure may be helpful for those who have bothersome OAB symptoms, such as urinary frequency (having to go often), urgency (having to go suddenly) and incontinence, and who have tried and failed with OAB medications.
 Botox bladder treatment may also be recommended for people who have medical conditions such as uncontrolled high blood pressure or glaucoma, or who have chronic constipation and therefore should not take OAB medications.
 The procedure is also approved for patients who have incontinence problems due to a neurologic condition, such as a spinal cord injury or multiple sclerosis (neurogenic bladder dysfunction).

-Botox bladder treatment for bladder incontinence
+Botox bladder treatment options

 Your doctor (a urologist or urogynecologist) will review your medical history and perform a physical examination to rule out other conditions that might cause urinary incontinence, such as pelvic organ prolapse, bladder infection, kidney stones or bladder stones.

 If you are a candidate for Botox bladder treatment, the procedure will be done on an outpatient basis.
 You do not need anyone to drive you to and from the procedure and there is no advance preparation needed.
 When you arrive for your appointment, you will have a urine check to ensure there is no active infection (urinary tract infection).
 If there is no infection, you will receive medication (anesthesia) to numb the bladder and urethra.
 You will then be asked to sit for 20 to 30 minutes to allow the anesthesia to take effect.